Lateephah/Airline-Customer-Satisfaction-Prediction-Using-Logistic-Regression/README.md

 The Logistic Regression model achieved strong predictive performance, correctly classifying the majority of passengers while providing interpretable insights into the factors that influence customer satisfaction.

-The analysis demonstrates that improving the **overall passenger experience**—particularly inflight entertainment, seat comfort, online services, and onboard service—is likely to have a greater impact on customer satisfaction than focusing solely on operational delay reductions.
+The analysis demonstrates that improving the **overall passenger experience**, particularly inflight entertainment, seat comfort, online services, and onboard service is likely to have a greater impact on customer satisfaction than focusing solely on operational delay reductions.

 ---